pedrominatel/developer-portal/content/workshops/esp-idf-with-esp32-c6/index.md

   2. Add the [espressif/console_cmd_wifi](https://components.espressif.com/components/espressif/console_cmd_wifi/versions/1.0.1) to add the functionality to control the WiFi connection vit the terminal console.

+  3. Use the SNTP to get the time from an NTP server.

+  4. Certificate bundle for HTTPS.

 ### Assignmnent: Using the LP core

 ---